What does it take to get in?

 Is there a minimum test score requirement?

-No; however, most of the applicants given serious consideration test in the 90th - 100th percentile.
+No; however, most of the applicants given serious consideration and are considered to be competitive with other applicants test in the 90th - 100th percentile.

 I've already taken the GMAT/GRE; should I consider re-taking it?